danfinlay/Bloccoli/README.md

 Allows new modules full of javascript-compiling blocks to be added to its projects.
 The basic functionality is working, now is the "adding modules" and "sanitizing the javascript" phase.
 Adding modules should include adding a nice interface for browsing them.

+Currently "browser" is the only valid module.
+It only features an "alert" block.
+But the premise is simple!
+New blocks can be added casually and easily!

 ##Contributing Block Modules

 If you'd like to add modules to Bloccoli, simply add them to the ./site/blocks folder.